-Thiel College Radio is Thiel's radio station is supervised by the faculty or staff Station Manager and two student staff members.
+Thiel College Radio is supervised by the faculty academic advisor and staff Chief Operator.
 Interest meetings are held at the beginning of the semester for students who wish to become involved.
 Students may have their own radio show, or help out behind the scenes.
-The station is located behind Hodge Hall.
+The station is located in the Pedas Communication Center.
 Contact ext.
 2210.